 As you whip air into the mixture, it becomes lighter in color and increases in volume.
 Move the beaters around the mixture, making sure you reach all parts of the bowl.

 B. Whip just until the mixture becomes fluffy and light in color taking about 2 minutes.
 It should be spreadable.
 Don't overwhip or the mixture will become grainy.
 If it does, reheat in a double boiler and strain.

 SARAH SAYS: If you need to correct the consistency of your ganache, add a tablespoon of warmed cream or 1/2-ounce melted chocolate at a time and mix before deciding to add more.
 Remember ganache becomes stiffer when refrigerated and softer as it warms to room temperature.

 7. Frost cake immediately or store.
 Use about 2 to 4 tablespoons for the filling.

 SARAH SAYS: Because this icing is so thick, you DO NOT need to crumb coat your cake.
 Simply apply one layer of frosting.
 You only need 3 to 4 tablespoons of frosting as filling in between the layers.

 Store whipped ganache at room temperature covered with plastic wrap for up to two days, and then refrigerate.
 Stir or rewhip on low speed with a hand-held mixer before using.
-The frosted cake should be stored at room temperature.
-If your cake needs refrigeration because it contains other perishable fillings and items, ganache can be refrigerated.
+Refrigerate if your frosted cake contains other perishable fillings and items.
 However, ganache will harden in the refrigerator, so let it soften slightly to room temperature before serving.